-The Board may initiate audits of CPD in response to concerns about some aspect of an individual member's CPD record.
-Exemptions Special circumstances While NZIF members are encouraged to proactively manage their CPD through the year, unexpected circumstances such as unemployment, illness or caring for someone who is unwell and parental leave may make it difficult for the member to complete requirements.
-In such cases a Registered member must provide details of the special circumstances and steps to be taken to ensure the member is up-to-date with developments within the profession (such as reading technical literature and maintaining networks within the profession).
-Where appropriate, the Board may require further additional information to support an application for exemption from mandatory CPD due to special circumstances.
-Exemptions may be granted subject to conditions.
-Career breaks When a career break of is being taken that means an NZIF member is not involved in forestry practice for a period of six months or more, the member must apply for an exemption from CPD requirements.
-Reasons could include parental leave, sick or caring for others, travel, unemployment, sporting or cultural pursuits, full-time study, voluntary work overseas and other significant circumstances.
-A Registered member is not normally eligible for a career break exemption from CPD if they are undertaking part-time forestry work, either in New Zealand or overseas.
-Applications for career break exemptions must be made annually and the Registered member must advise the Board immediately if circumstances change such the member is no longer qualified for the exemption.
-Registered members are required, while the exemption applies to ensure that the member is up-to-date with developments within the profession (such as reading technical literature and maintaining networks within the profession).
+- When a career break is being taken that means an NZIF member is not involved in forestry practice for a period of six months or more, the member must apply for an exemption from CPD requirements.
+Reasons could include parental leave, sick or caring for others, travel, unemployment, sporting or cultural pursuits, fulltime study, voluntary work overseas and other significant circumstances. - A Registered member or ECDP participant is not normally eligible for a career break exemption from CPD if they are undertaking part-time forestry work, either in New Zealand or overseas.
+Applications for career break exemptions must be made annually and the Registered member or ECDP participant must advise the Board immediately if circumstances change such that the member is no longer qualified for the exemption.
+Registered members are required, while an exemption applies to ensure that the member is up to date with developments within the profession (such as reading technical literature and maintaining networks within the profession).
 Non-Compliance by Registered Members See Registration Board Procedures Manual.